 Miyazaki had long wanted to adapt Le Guin's unique fantasy epic, but it wasn't until Le Guin saw My Neighbor Totoro and realized that Ghibli far surpassed the "Disney-type animation" she was familiar with that she granted the studio the rights.
 At the time, Miyazaki himself was busy with production on Howl's Moving Castle, so at the advice of one of the studio's co-founders, Miyazaki's inexperienced son Gorō Miyazaki took on the long-anticipated project.
 The final result, although visually gorgeous, is marred by strange pacing and doesn't do the source material justice.

 19. My Neighbors the Yamadas (1996)

 This 1999 release written and directed by Isao Takahata is a bit of a misfit among other Studio Ghibli films.
+Unlike other films from the studio, My Neighbors the Yamadas is drawn with a comic strip aesthetic in mind, instead of the studio’s traditional anime style.
 The story is told through vignettes rather than a cohesive single plot, following the Yamada family through a series of everyday adventures and conflicts.

 RELATED: 30 of the Best Anime Characters Ever

 A community of tanuki (Japanese raccoon dogs) struggles against the humans who plan to turn their forest home into a suburban development.
 Written and directed by Isao Takahata, the environmentalism themes come across as more heavy-handed in Pom Poko than other Studio Ghibli films, but the tanuki themselves are an absolute delight.